Permian Basin Foot and Ankle

 Most people have at least slight arches where the middles of the soles of their feet lift from the ground.
 If you have flat feet, your arches are either very shallow or not there at all.
-At Permian Basin Foot and Ankle in Odessa, Midland, and Pecos, Texas, podiatrists Justin Brown, DPM, Joseph Morgan, DPM, Jordan Womack, DPM and their team provide treatment for flat feet that cause pain or discomfort.
+At Permian Basin Foot and Ankle in Odessa, Midland, and Pecos, Texas, podiatrists Justin Brown, DPM, Jordan Womack, DPM and their team provide treatment for flat feet that cause pain or discomfort.
 To find out if your feet need treatment, call Permian Basin Foot and Ankle or book an appointment online today.

 If you have flat feet, the arches of your feet are either very shallow or almost nonexistent.
 When you look at your feet from the side, it might not appear that any part of your foot is lifted off the ground.
 In most cases, this is completely natural and doesn’t pose an issue.
 However, if it causes discomfort, you might want to explore treatments.

 Most people with flat feet don’t experience any symptoms.
 However, you might notice:

 - Feet that point outward when you stand

 - Shoe wear and tear in specific areas

 You might have been born with flat feet, or you might have developed them because of an injury or another health condition.
 Arthritis and other degenerative conditions can cause the arches of your feet to fall over time.